alphaparrot/exoplasim-legacy/docs/index.rst

 the system path to include it.
 In a cluster environment, that may involve a command such as ``module load netcdf``.
 On a personal Linux computer, as long as netcdf is installed system-wide, this should not be a problem.
-The build process has not been fully-tested on Mac or Windows.
+We have noted some issues building the patched netcdf library on newer versions of Mac OS X. The build process has not been fully-tested on other verions of Mac or on Windows.

 Most Common Error Modes
 -----------------------